zukunft/zukunft.com/docs/code_functions_all.md

     \-- has_ref - section for function has_ref not yet defined that it should be info in /formula/expression.php
     \-- symbols - section for function symbols not yet defined that it should be info in /formula/expression.php
     \-- load_terms - section for function load_terms is expected to be load in /formula/expression.php
-    \-- load_phrases - section for function load_phrases is expected to be load in /formula/expression.php
     \-- element_list_with_load - section for function element_list_with_load not yet defined that it should be to deprecate in /formula/expression.php
     \-- load_result_phrases - section for function load_result_phrases is expected to be load in /formula/expression.php
     \-- element_special_following - section for function element_special_following not yet defined that it should be filter elements in /formula/expression.php